toddmoy/old-toddmoy.com/source/work/hobsons-app-review/index.md

 ## Testing

-About midway through the design phase, we had enough screens to test the core functionality of the site.
+About midway through the design phase, we had enough screens to test the core functionality of the app.
 I set up an online clickable prototype and ran moderated, task-based usability tests using WebEx.
 The client team participated as silent observers.
 After each test, we held a brief recap where we discussed our observations.

 <figure>
   <figcaption>Trello allowed each of us to record observations into a shared space.<br />Together, we'd review them, assign severity, and define fixes.</figcaption>